JonathanCai/2048/README.md

 ## Introduction

-Simple wrapper with Spring, provides login and register services, and data persistence of 2048 scores, etc.
+Basic wrapper with Spring, provides login and register services, and data persistence of 2048 scores, etc.

-~~Just for fun~~

 ## Requirements

 * Java7+
-* Spring4+
+* Spring4+: spring3 is suitable
 * Hibernate3.6+
 * Bootstrap3.2+
 * MySQL5+
 * Tomcat7+

+## Quick Run

+1. Download the war file
+  * `mvn jetty:run` and open the http://localhost:8585
+  * Configure to a Tomcat

 ## Project Setup